dpolishuk/libtorrent/docs/python_binding.rst

 ==========================

 The python interface is nearly identical to the C++ interface.
-Please refer to the `library reference`_.
+Please refer to the `main library reference`_.
 The main differences are:

 asio::tcp::endpoint
 	The endpoint type is represented as a tuple of a string (as the address) and an int for